WilliamZhang20/CPS/README.md

 Here's my [DMOJ profile](https://dmoj.ca/user/JY900)

 This project is my first written in python, and utilizes the [Requests](https://pypi.org/project/requests/) library to make HTTP requests and persist user login.
-It will only process user solutions in C, C++, Python, or Java.
+It will only process user solutions in C, C++, Python, Java, or Text.

 ## Getting Started